Colleges by Location

 Student to Faculty Ratio

-In 2025, this ratio at J. F. Drake State Community and Technical College was 13:1.
-That means that there were 13 times more students than teachers at this school.
+According to the most recent data, the student-faculty ratio at J. F. Drake State Community and Technical College was 13:1: that means 13 students per one teacher, which is considered a good ratio.
 The total number of faculty teaching at the institution is 70.
 This number included 25 men and 45 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at J. F. Drake State Community and Technical College.

 Student Population Diversity Graph